 Are Affirmations Biblical?

 Looking at the above definition of affirmation, we can see that affirmations may or may not be biblical, based on what you’re actually affirming.
 There are many affirmations out there that aren’t actually biblical affirmations but instead align themselves with self-empowerment.
 For example, “I am giving my child the best possible future.”
 “I deserve to relax.”
 “I can trust my maternal intuition.”
-These affirmations focus on our power.
+These affirmations focus on our own strength and power.

-As previously mentioned, you should only use affirmations if they are Christian affirmations based on the Bible, so please be cautious.
+As previously mentioned, as a follower of Jesus, you should only use affirmations if they are Christian affirmations based on the Bible, so please be cautious.
 Regular affirmations are often based on your own power and strength.
 We all know how far that gets us!
-If you’re quoting Scripture, that brings affirmations to a whole new level because you’re trusting in God’s power and not your own.
-Let’s look at some great reasons to use Bible affirmations.

 Biblical Affirmations for Women

 What are some Biblical affirmations?
 Well, since the whole Bible is true, there’s no way I will list every positive or helpful truth here.
-My goal is to share some specific affirmation Scriptures that will help us overcome common pitfalls in our lives as moms.
-These are truths we need to be reminded of over and over.
-I challenge you to write your favorite on a card and post it where you will see it often.
-You can also save Scripture as a phone screensaver.
+My goal is to share some specific affirmation Scriptures that will help you overcome common pitfalls in your life as a mom.
+These biblical affirmations for women will be just what you need.

 Biblical affirmations for self-esteem

 As moms, we tend to compare ourselves to others.
-Let’s get away from putting ourselves down, believing the lies that are in our minds, and look at ourselves as God sees us.
-These affirmations for moms will be especially helpful in this area.
-I’ve listed several biblical affirmations below, but the “I am affirmations” section will be helpful as well.
+Let’s get away from putting ourselves down and believing the lies that are in our minds.
+Instead, let’s look at ourselves as God sees us.

 God’s power can work in my weakness.